-Like many others, we had to put our travels on hold for the past year.
-By April 2021, we were finally ready to get back on the road.
-Renting an RV and traveling through Utah to visit the Utah “Mighty 5” National Parks had always been on the travel bucket list for our family.
+Renting an RV and going on a Utah road trip to visit the “Mighty 5” National Parks had always been on the travel bucket list for our family.
 Now was the perfect time for a road trip through Utah with a toddler.

-Traveling through Utah visiting the 5 Utah National Parks with kids was our dream vacation.
+Traveling through Utah visiting the Mighty 5 Utah National Parks with kids was our dream vacation.
 It was also ideal since we would be outdoors, staying in our own RV and getting some much needed exercise.
-Given that we were road tripping through Utah with a toddler and school aged child, we decided to add Dinosaur National monument to our itinerary as well.
+Given that we were on a family Utah parks road trip with a toddler and school aged child, we decided to add Dinosaur National Monument to our itinerary as well.
 There’s is nothing more magical or majestic to toddlers than dinosaurs!

 This post contains compensated links.

-We are from the east coast and due to limited vacation time from work, it made the most sense to fly.
-The two cities most visitors to the Utah National Parks start from are Las Vegas or Salt Lake City.
+We are from the east coast and due to limited vacation time from work, it made the most sense to fly to the starting point of our Utah road trip.
+The two cities most visitors start their Utah national parks itinerary from are Las Vegas or Salt Lake City.
 We chose to make Las Vegas the starting point for our Utah road trip with a toddler.